ark-lang/ark-docs/functions.md

 ```

 ## Function Parameters
-Parameters can be passed to function, they must be specified in the functions
+Parameters are passed to function, they must be specified in the functions
 signature.

 ```